 My early developments included seeing a top England junior training with his coach (regular drills) and that appeared to my eyes and mind as a person who was a machine.
 I developed my level and the past machine became a good player in my mind.
 Then I saw world-class players training and playing matches and felt I could execute shots like them!

-My perception changed from that’s inhuman to I can do that,
+My perception changed from that’s inhuman to I can do that, (I Can do it!)

 But what makes the difference between world-class players and us mere mortals?